pivotal-legacy/tcs-hq-product-plugin/README.md

 License
 =======
-This project is licensed under the Apache 2.0 license.
+This project is licensed under the GPL v2 license.
 See LICENSE and NOTICE for details.